SAP/luigi/blog/2024-05-23-release-notes.md

 #### Accessibility for Left Nav in BTP Layout

-The Left Nav bar is now accessible when in BTP Layout.
+The Left Nav is now keyboard accessible when the BTP Layout is active.